 “I’m not kidding.
-You would not believe the profit margin.”
+You would not believe the profit margin,” I told her.
 Although, you’d have to get the bride and groom, and the equipment, all the way up here in the first place, I suppose.
 Not that this would be a serious problem for either the resourceful Nepalis, or determined brides with Instagram accounts.

-Before long though, we left the forest and came upon lands that look to be more cleared.
-I reckon this meant that soon we would come upon habitations.
+Before long, we left the forest and came upon lands that look more cleared away by man.
+I reckon this meant that we would soon come upon habitations.

-In the past couple days I noticed that in these more settled parts of the mountain, at intervals there would be a large bag nailed to a tree, along the trekking trails.
-Of course, the primary waste were plastic water bottles and food wrappers.
+In the past couple days I noticed that in these more settled parts of the mountain, at intervals there would be a large bag nailed to a tree along the trekking trails.
+Of course, the primary waste within were plastic water bottles and food wrappers.

-I asked Devi whether they were placed there on purpose.
+I asked Devi whether these were placed on purpose.
 She affirmed it.